hannah-jj/self_profile_web/_posts/2017-02-08-make_me_as_tall_as_my_siblings.markdown

 ![](http://i.imgur.com/UjrjfmS.png)

 The two columns (siblings) don't have the same height!
-I couldn't get pass that, so I fired up google searchign for ways to make the columns the same height!
+I couldn't get pass that, so I fired up google searching for ways to make the columns the same height!
 It turns out that the height issues are very common when the contents of the siblings are not exactly the same.

 I found many posts, a lot of suggesting using Javasript to get the height of the tallest sibling and set the others with the same height.
 Those solutions are still beyond me since I am still a newbie.
 So I tried other ones that are easier to understand and doable for me.
 One of them suggested using table display: